oxidaan/zqloader/README.md

 Runs on the host computer.
 It uses [miniaudio](https://github.com/mackron/miniaudio) to generated loading sounds.
 First it uploads the ZQloader machine code (described above) itself to the ZX spectrum.
 It uses traditional ROM speed for that.

-After that it will read a TAP or TZX file.
-It will recognize a basic loader, taking the start address from that (as in `RANDOMIZE USR XXXX`) (also read `CLEAR` value, if any).
+After that it will read a TAP, TZX or Z80 (snapshot) file.
+For TAP or TZX files it will recognize a basic loader, taking the start address from that (as in `RANDOMIZE USR XXXX`) (also read `CLEAR` value, if any).
 Then it will load 1 or more code blocks, which can be a spash screen or machine code, compress them, and send these at turbo speed into the ZX spectrum.
 More about the [C++ ZQloader...]